johnperry-math/AoC2018/README.md

 * In Part 2 it's worth remembering the correct result, since you may move from the correct boost for the immune system to win to the next-lower boost, which the infection wins, and _that's the wrong time to count armies!_

+### Day 25: Four-Dimensional Adventure

+The reindeer you saved twice so far is still not saved.
+He's getting worse!
+You need some hot chocolate from those elves you saved from goblins back on day 15.

+1. Build a time-traveling portal to those elves, so you can get the hot chocolate.
+1. It's a secret.

+#### Tools

+* Breadth-first search.

+#### Experience

+Fun and easy.
+A welcome relief after the previous few days!